 In 2007 local media reported the stark dimensions of concentrated poverty for many African-American families in North Omaha.
 It was, sadly, old news to impoverished residents long beset by low income, high debt, unstable, substandard housing and food deserts.
 It confirmed, too, what human service professionals like Voices for Children in Nebraska executive director Aubrey Mancuso already knew.

 “Unfortunately,” she said, “things haven’t gotten much better.
 I think we’re largely in the same place.
 When we think about poverty in Omaha and Nebraska there are two main stories.
 One, poverty continues to be highly racialized.
 Children of color, particularly black and Hispanic children, have much higher poverty rates.
 So poverty’s gone up in general and the groups disproportionately affected by it continue to be.
-We haven’t made progress addressing those disparities.
+(Zolpidem) We haven’t made progress addressing those disparities.

 “Secondly, there’s poverty despite work.”